sheamunion/snitching-on-sinatra/part1.md

 ![snitch3](snitch1-3.png)

 Sinatra has thrown an exception.
 That's good!
 That's something we can use.

-Let's read the error message line by line, starting at the top next to the spilled tumbler. `Errno::ENOENT at /cities/berkeley/greetings/eve` looks intimidating, but the next line actually tells us exactly what we need to know:
+:mag: Let's read the error message line by line, starting at the top next to the spilled tumbler. `Errno::ENOENT at /cities/berkeley/greetings/eve` looks intimidating, but the next line actually tells us exactly what we need to know: